 Colon cancer rates in the United States are 1 in 23 men and 1 in 25 women.
-At the practice of board-certified gastroenterologist Leslie F. Seecoomar, MD, PC, on the Upper West Side of Manhattan, Dr. Seecoomar and her team offer stress-free colonoscopies to detect and address early signs of colon cancer.
+At the practice of board-certified gastroenterologist Leslie F. Seecoomar, MD, PC, on the Upper West Side of Manhattan, Dr. Seecoomar and his team offer stress-free colonoscopies to detect and address early signs of colon cancer.
 To schedule an appointment, call the New York City office or book online today.

 A colonoscopy is a stress-free colon cancer screening procedure that allows your gastroenterology team to view the inside of your colon to detect polyps and other signs of colon cancer.
 Using a thin, lighted tube with a camera attached, Dr. Seecoomar can detect polyps and remove them during the procedure.
 Routine colon cancer screenings can save your life.

 Everybody is different, which is why your gastroenterology team lets you know when to begin colon cancer screenings.
 Around age 50 is a good rule of thumb, but if you’re at risk of colon cancer, you may need a colonoscopy sooner.

 Factors that increase your risk of colon cancer include:

 CT scans (virtual colonoscopies), sigmoidoscopies, or stool tests are sometimes used in place of or in addition to regular colonoscopies.
 Your gastroenterology team lets you know which type of colon cancer screening is right for you.

 Follow your provider’s instructions to properly prepare for a colonoscopy.
 Follow a special diet the day before your scheduled appointment, and take a bowel prep to clean out your colon before each procedure.
 Dr. Seecoomar might ask you to stop taking certain medications or to adjust medication dosages.